 Traditional Wire or 'Hawley' Retainers

 Finally!
-A Way You can Eliminate the Dentist and Save yourself Hundreds of Dollars by dealing Directly with the Dental Lab!
+A Way You can Eliminate a trip to the Dentist and Save yourself Hundreds of Dollars by dealing Directly with the Dental Lab!

-Research shows that without long-term use of a retainer, teeth show a natural tendency to shift or drift away from their straightened position.
-NeonBrite™ announces that 'Traditional' or "Hawley" Retainers are now available OVER THE INTERNET for $229 (Upper & Lower), for individuals with concern over their teeth “crowding”.
+Dental Lab Direct announces that Traditional or 'Hawley' Retainers are now available OVER THE INTERNET for $249 (Upper & Lower), for individuals with concern over their teeth crowding.

-We do this by providing you the putty to create your own teeth impressions, then you send them to our lab for manufacturing...IT'S EASY!
+We do this by providing you the dental impression putty to create your own teeth impressions, then you send them to our lab for manufacturing...IT'S EASY!
 These "Hawley" retainers are made of a very durable plastic with a stainless steel wire that snaps into place over the teeth and prevents teeth rotation & migration.
-Considerable time and financial investment are at risk if you don't have a retainer AND wear it as your doctor suggests.
+Considerable time and financial investment are at risk if you don't have a retainer AND wear it as your dental professinal suggests.

 BUY HAWLEY RETAINERS HERE